lcmd-epfl/mikimo/README.md

 3. Different TSs connecting the same 2 intermediates: just choose the lowest one

+To address these limitations, the code provides the option to specify rate constants explicitly in the rxn_network, using the "k_forward" column for forward rate constants and "k_reverse" for reverse rate constants.
+However, when rate constants are explicitly specified, the temperature effect cannot be taken into consideration.

 ## Citation [↑](#citation)

 If you use spectre in your work, please cite: